cysouw/diathesis/text/c03_prepositions.md

 d.  ^* Er füllt den Schnaps.
 :::

-Some verbs of cutting and breaking allow for an exchange of the objects to be dissected and the parts that are the result of the dissection [@Next a,b].
-These verbs seem to be verbs that can occur both with and without the prefix *zer-* [@Next b,c].
+Some verbs of cutting and breaking allow for an exchange of the objects to be dissected and the parts that are the result of the dissection [@next a,b].
+These verbs seem to be verbs that can occur both with and without the prefix *zer-* [@next b,c].
 Any prepositional phrases are non-governed prepositions.

 :::ex
 a.
 Ich schneide Streifen (aus dem Blatt Papier).